ppalucki/owca/docs/extending.rst

     runner: !HelloWorldRunner

-and then with WCA started like this (**tip** you can just copy-paste this command, all required example files are all in project)
+and then with WCA started like this (**tip** you can just copy-paste this command, all required example files are already in project)

 .. code-block:: shell

-    PYTHONPATH=example PEX_INERHITPATH=1 ./dist/wca.pex -c $PWD/configs/hello_world/config.yaml -r hello_world_runner:HelloWorldRunner
+    PYTHONPATH=example PEX_INERHITPATH=1 ./dist/wca.pex -c $PWD/configs/extending/hello_world.yaml -r hello_world_runner:HelloWorldRunner

 should output: